hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 <img src="../img/SAM_sorting.png" width="800">
 </p>

-`Picard` can mark and remove duplicates in either coordinate-sorted or query-sorted BAM/SAM files, however, if the alignments are query-sorted it can test secondary alignments for duplicates.
+Picard can mark and remove duplicates in either coordinate-sorted or query-sorted BAM/SAM files, however, if the alignments are query-sorted it can test secondary alignments for duplicates.
 A brief discussion of this nuance is discussed in the [`MarkDuplicates` manual of `Picard`](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).
 As a result, we will first **query**-sort our SAM file and convert it to a BAM file:

 #### Query-sort the Alignment File

-With our reads aligned to the reference, we would see if we opened up the SAM file that the alignments are in the order they were processed by `bwa` and not in any particular order that would be useful for downstream analyses.
-So, we are going to ***sort them into order by query (read) name*** for the downstream `MarkDuplicates` tool.
-As a reminder, we are going to sort our BAM file by **coordinates** later in the processing and when people discuss a "sorted BAM/SAM" file they are usually referring to a BAM/SAM file that is **coordinate**-sorted.
+If we opened up the SAM file, we would see that the alignments are not in any particular order and just a consequence of how they were processed by `bwa`.
+We are going to ***sort them into order by query (read) name for the downstream `MarkDuplicates` tool***.

+> **NOTE:** At **a later step, we will also sort our BAM file by coordinates**.
+This is typically the type of sort that people are referring to when they discuss coordinate-sorted.

-Additionally, while SAM files are nice due to their human readability, they are typically quite large files and it is not an efficient use of space on the cluster.
-Fortunately, there is a binary compression version of SAM called BAM.
-While we sort the reads, we are going to use to convert our SAM file to a BAM file.
-We don't need to specify this SAM-to-BAM conversion explicitly, because `Picard` will make this change by interpretting the file extensions that we provide in the `INPUT` and `OUTPUT` file options.
+Additionally, SAM files are quite large files and it is not an efficient use of space on the cluster.
+Fortunately, there is a binary compression version of SAM called BAM. **While we sort the reads, we are also going to convert our SAM file to a BAM file**.
+We don't need to specify this conversion explicitly, because `Picard` will make this change by interpreting the file extensions that we provide in the `INPUT` and `OUTPUT` file options.

 ```
 # Query-sort alginment file and convert to BAM